-The name of a segment glyph starts with 'segment.' followed by an arbitrary segment name, for example, 'segment.bend'.
-A segment component contains an open path along the baseline and two anchors, 'start' and 'end'.
+The name of a segment glyph starts with 'segment.' followed by an arbitrary segment name, for example, 'segment.stem'.
+A segment component contains an open path along the baseline and two anchors, start and end.
 Choose Glyph > Set Anchors (Cmd-U) to place these anchors at the start and end nodes of the open path.
-If the 'start' and 'end' anchors are not placed on the start and end nodes of the path, then the segment component will not match the length of the segment it is applied to.
+If the start and end anchors are not placed on the start and end nodes of the path, then the segment component will not match the length of the segment it is applied to.